 Hi, I'm Pamela Capalad and this is my deal:

-I’m a Certified Financial Planner™ and I’ve been in the financial services industry since 2008 (perfect time to join, I know), and spent a lot of those years at wealth management firms (if you’re really curious where, check out my linkedin).
-I’m based in Brooklyn, NY and serve clients virtually in the New York City area and across the country.
+I'm a CERTIFIED FINANCIAL PLANNER™ and I've been in the financial services industry since 2008 (perfect time to join, I know), and spent 7 years at wealth management firms (if you're really curious where, check out my linkedin).
+I started doing Brunch & Budget full time in 2015.
+I'm based in Brooklyn, NY and serve clients virtually in the New York City area and across the country.

 I wanted to find a way to help the average person with their finances.
 I also realized it’s a pretty scary thing for people to face, even though its something we have to deal with every day.